jarkkokotaniemi/Nautto/README.md

 ## Installation

-To run the application you should run the following commands (on Windows):
+To run the application you should run the following commands (on PowerShell):

 ```powersehll
 git clone https://github.com/jarkkokotaniemi/Nautto